Emergency:

 The double marker test helps in the early detection of chromosomal abnormalities present in the growing fetus.
 In a typical pregnancy, a female fetus has 22 pairs of XX chromosomes, while a male fetus has 22 pairs of XY chromosomes.
 However, in some rare cases, there may be an extra chromosome in some or all of the body cells, leading to a genetic condition called trisomy.

 Such fetuses have three copies of that chromosome instead of two, which may cause developmental and intellectual delays.
-The abnormalities arising due to trisomy are Down syndrome, Edwards's syndrome, and Patau’s syndrome.
+The abnormalities arising due to trisomy are Down syndrome, Edwards' syndrome, and Patau’s syndrome.
 Hence, detecting chromosomal abnormalities through the double marker test can help safeguard the mother and her unborn baby.

 Overall, the double marker test is a crucial tool for the early detection of chromosomal abnormalities in pregnancy, which helps prevent several health problems in the child after birth.